starvagrant/toh/toh.markdown/amousenamedmargot.md

 "You were sopping wet.
 I thought you'd catch a cold."

 "How Sweet!" she smiled.
-"But you don't worry about little Marogt."
+"But you don't worry about little Margot."

 "Is that your real name?"